Skip to Content

 • Conduct audits at least once per year, and review at least five or more medical records per federal payer, and five to 10 medical records per physician

-Speak With a Texas Health Care Regulatory Compliance Lawyer Today
+Speak With a Texas Healthcare Regulatory Compliance Attorney Today

-As a law firm that has earned national recognition for our work in health care and medical law and the representation of providers facing audits, investigations, and allegations of waste, fraud, and abuse, Hendershot Cowart P.C., has the requisite experience and resources to help all types of medical practices establish the clear and enforceable compliance plans that allow them to effectively operate their practices, ensure compliance, and avoid risks of litigation or penalties that can jeopardize their futures.
+As healthcare compliance lawyers who have earned national recognition for our work in healthcare and medical law and the defense representation of providers facing audits, investigations, and allegations of waste, fraud, and abuse, Hendershot Cowart P.C. has the requisite experience and resources to help medical practices establish clear and enforceable compliance plans.
+Our healthcare compliance defense attorneys help you effectively operate your practice, ensure compliance, and avoid risks of litigation or penalties.

-From tailoring compliance programs to the unique needs of practices to addressing critical issues and compliance with important federal health care regulations like the Anti-Kickback Statute, Stark Law, and False Claims Act, and other Texas health care fraud laws, our team focuses on a comprehensive approach to compliance, and to the proactive measures that ensure providers establish the policies and best practices for implementing their plans moving forward.
+From tailoring compliance programs to addressing critical issues related to the Anti-Kickback Statute, Stark Law, False Claims Act, and other Texas healthcare fraud laws, our regulatory compliance attorneys focus on a comprehensive approach to compliance and proactive measures that protect providers.

 Our Houston-based attorneys at Hendershot Cowart P.C. proudly serve clients throughout Texas and the U.S.

-Call (713) 909-7323 to arrange an initial consultation with a member of firm, or fill out an online form to get started.
+Call (713) 783-3110 to arrange an initial consultation with a healthcare regulatory compliance attorney at our firm, or fill out an online form to get started.

 • We Shoulder the Legal Burden.™